hcarnes/hcarnes.github.io/_posts/2018-02-23-javascript_array_methods.markdown

 Okay, enough spinning.
 This post will provide basic explanations for the following JavaScript methods: `.forEach()`, `.map()`, `.filter()`, `.find()`, and `reduce()`.

 ## forEach()
 This method executes a callback once for each element in the array.
 The return value is `undefined`, and this method changes original array.
-Let's say we had an array that contains ages for 5 people, and we want to add 10 years to each age in the array, but we aren 't concerned with getting the new array as a return value.
-Let's use `forEach()`:
+Let’s say we had an array that contains ages for 5 people, and we want to add 10 years to each age in the array, then print the result.
+Since we're not going to be using the results of the callback function, we'll use `forEach()`.

 ```javascript
 let ages = [23, 26, 30, 33, 36];